Eczema and ulcer on leg

 What if an ulcer is due to combined venous and arterial insufficiency?

 - In patients with chronic, long lasting or/and poorly controlled Diabetes mellitus, ulcers might represent compromised microcirculation and/or advanced peripheral neuropathy.

 - On rare occasions, a leg ulcer might represent a metastatic malignant lesion.
 Bedridden patients might develop pressure ulcers.
 Severe skin infection might lead to ulceration as well.

 It is important to understand that the treatment of arterial ulcers requires a different approach than the treatment of venous ulcers.

-If you have questions, schedule a consultation with Dr. Jozef Tryzno, MD, Diplomate of the American Board of Venous & Lymphatic Medicine and Registered Vascular Technician.
+We encourage you to schedule a consultation with Dr. Jozef Tryzno, MD, Diplomate of the American Board of Venous & Lymphatic Medicine, Registered Vascular Technician.
 Call International Vein & Skin Institute today.

 Disclosure: Every patient is unique, and cosmetic results can vary between patients.
 No two treatments will get same results – even if performed by the same physician on patients with similar conditions.